 - 1. Ensure supply voltage matches nameplate data. - 2.
-Ensure unit is properly grounded. - 3.
-With power off, check blower wheel set-screws for tightness and ensure blower wheels rotate freely and quietly. - 4.
+Ensure unit is properly grounded. - With power off, check blower wheel set-screws for tightness and ensure blower wheels rotate freely and quietly. - 4.
 Ensure fan coil is properly and securely installed. - 5.
 Ensure unit is sloped toward drain line. - 6.
 Ensure unit will be accessible for servicing. - 7.
 Ensure condensate line is properly sized, run, trapped, pitched and tested. - 8.
 Ensure all cabinet openings and wiring connections have been leak checked and insulated as required. - 9.
 Ensure a clean filter is in place and of adequate size.

 - 10. Ensure all access panels are in place and secured. - 11.
-Check that the water coil, valves and piping have been leak checked and insulated as required. - 12.
+Check that the refrigerant coil connections and piping have been leak checked and insulated as required. - 12.
+Check that the water coil, valves and piping have been leak checked and insulated as required. - 13.
 Ensure that all air has been vented from the hot water loop.